 When Kevin first reached out to us, the demands were relatively normal.
 He gave us the iOS project to test on various devices and wanted results on time.
 Over time the requirements became much higher.
 This was due to Acompli’s growing success and increased functionality.

-We make it a high priority to not be a bottleneck in Outlook Mobile’s intense development cycles.
-Doing this requires us to form a very close relationship with their engineering team.
+We make it a high priority to not be a bottleneck in Acompli’s intense development cycles.
+Doing this requires us to form a very close relationship with Acompli’s engineering team.

-Outlook’s internal engineering team works on the product from Monday through Friday, then hands off the build to be tested by Testlio over the weekend.
+Acompli’s internal engineering team works on the product from Monday through Friday, then hands off the build to be tested by Testlio over the weekend.
 Their team comes back Monday knowing exactly what to focus on from our weekend testing reports.
-This process became highly valuable because it opened up two extra days to their development cycle.
+This process became highly valuable to Acompli as it opened up two extra days to their development cycle.

-On weekdays we still work side by side with the Outlook team.
-We continue to have people cleaning up the backlog of obsolete issues and communicate with the team to see what we can do to make this process as efficient as possible.
+On weekdays we still work side by side with the Acompli team.
+We continue to have people cleaning up the backlog of obsolete issues and communicated with the team to see what we can do to make this process as efficient as possible.

-This close integration of teams has been crucial towards Outlook’s development process.
-When I asked Kevin about Testlio’s contributions to Acompli (and Outlook) he said,
+This close integration of teams has been crucial towards Acompli’s development process.
+When I asked Kevin about Testlio’s contributions to Acompli he said,

 “Testlio owns a huge component of the quality assurance for [Acompli].
 For us to run this rapid sprint process, Testlio plays a major role in that and allows us to bridge the weekend that you would normally consider dead time and refocus the team starting each week… Because of Testlio we were able to move at the speed that our customers demand and it allowed us to take more risks.”